-Blackstock & Weber founder and creative Director, Chris Echevarria, calls his new J.Crew collab a "full circle moment."
+Blackstock & Weber founder and creative Director, Chris Echevarria, calls his new J.Crew collab — a sequel to the pair's original collab from October — a "full circle moment."
 The rising American designer worked on the sales floor at the Tribeca Liquor Store — a conceptual, clubby shop opened by then J. Crew chairman, Mickey Drexler, chief men's designer, Todd Snyder, and marketing savant, Andy Spade — while he attended fashion school at FIT.

 During Drexler's drop-ins, he'd ask Echeverria about brands other than his own he should be paying attention to.
 (It's hard to look away from your ship while you're steering it.)
 The Liquor Store was popular and played a pivotal role in changing how men dressed — largely for the better.
 Those who staffed it, Echevarria among them, were in the retail weeds helping men swap their G-Shocks for antique-looking Timexs and luxe joggers for Ludlow suits.